ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 ![Overview](../../../../../images/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/diagrams-overview.webp)

 This post provides a step-by-step guide.
 If you're interested in the end result, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim).
-If you want to know how to configure all of this through the Azure Portal, have a look at [Secure backend services using client certificate authentication in Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates).
+If you want to know how to configure this through the Azure Portal, have a look at [Secure backend services using client certificate authentication in Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates).

 ### Prerequisites

 The first section will cover the prerequisites for this post.
 You'll need:
-1. A backend that requires mTLS for authentication.
+1. A _backend_ that requires mTLS for authentication.
 We'll use a Consumption tier API Management instance.
 The `enableClientCertificate` property needs to be set to `true` for mTLS to be enabled.
-1. Another Consumption tier API Management instance that will act as the client and connect to the backend using a client certificate.
+1. Another Consumption tier API Management instance that will act as the _client_ and connect to the backend using a client certificate.
 1. A Key Vault to store the client certificate.
 The API Management client instance needs access to the Key Vault using the 'Key Vault Secrets' role.
 1. Access to the Key Vault yourself to create a certificate in the Key Vault.
 The 'Key Vault Administrator' role will suffice.